Kwekweeek/VALIENTE_LAB2/README.md

 ## How to Run

-1. Copy the code into `src folder/Main.java`.
+1. Go to the src folder and find the Main.java file.
-2. Compile with `javac HalfDiamondPattern.java`.
+2. Copy the code provided and paste it into the Main.java file in your VS Code.
-3. Run with `java HalfDiamondPattern`.
+3. After compiling, run the program with: java Main
-4. Enter a number when prompted to see the pattern.
+4. When prompted, enter the radius and height of the cylinder to see the calculated surface area and volume.

 ## Notes